-It's important to remember that rejection can happen without you having any of these symptoms at all.
-This is why it's so important for you to follow up with the transplant clinic and to have all of your bloodwork and biopsies done on schedule.
+Rejection can happen even if you don't have any of these symptoms.
+This is why it's so important for you to follow up with the transplant clinic and to have all of your bloodwork done on schedule.
 Do not miss these appointments.